yuliskov/SmartTube/README.md

 If your device has hardware support for a codec, videos using that codec should play smoothly.
 High resolutions might also be slow in VP9 on cheap TV boxes that don't officially support 4k.
 Your device probably can play VP9 videos even without hardware support, however this requires a powerful CPU to run smoothly.
 Fixing AV01 without hardware support is technically possible, but currently not planned and probably not efficient enough.

-### Q: Can you make SmartTubeNext look like the original app?
+### Q: Can you make SmartTube look like the original app?

 A: Compared to SmartTube's UI, Stock Youtube and YT Kids are far ahead.
 However, we'd need someone who's skilled and willing to dedicate enough time and energy into making it.
 And into maintaining it longterm (incl. new features, bug fixes).
 All of this for free.
 If you are / got someone like that, please help.
 Not to mention that SmartTube follows Google's official template & recommendations for Android TV apps.
 It's Google's fault that the template is somewhat ugly. 😂